-The district prohibits pictures, emblems, , tattoos, or writing on clothing that is lewd, offensive, vulgar, or obscene; that depict the occult; that represent gang membership; or that advertise tobacco products, alcoholic beverages, drugs, or any other substance object, or activity prohibited by law, BISD Board Policy, Student Code of Conduct, or other district rule.
-The District also prohibits any clothing or grooming that, in the principal's judgment, may reasonably be expected to cause disruption of or interfere with normal school operations.
+Modes of dress or grooming judged to be disruptive or potentially disruptive to normal school operations or considered a health or safety hazard are strictly prohibited.
+The district prohibits pictures, emblems, tattoos, or writing on clothing that is lewd, offensive, vulgar, or obscene; that depict the occult; that represent gang membership; or that advertise tobacco products, alcoholic beverages, drugs, or any other substance object, or activity prohibited by law, BISD Board Policy, Student Code of Conduct, or other district rule.
 Additionally, students in grades PK-12 are expected to adhere to the following standards:

 - 1. Student's hair shall be clean, neat, and well groomed.
 Hairstyles and hair colors that pose a health or safety hazard or cause a disruption of normal school operation, as determined by campus administration, are prohibited. - 2.
-Students' clothing shall adhere to the following guidelines:
+The length of uniforms for spirit groups such as drill teams, cheerleaders, dance clubs, etc. shall be consistent with BISD student dress code when these uniforms are worn to school. - 3.
+Regulations in reference to grooming and dress for each campus are under the direction of the principal.